U.S. trade chief Tai vows to use new USMCA trade pact to address Mexican labor issues.

 Tai told the U.S. Senate Finance Committee in prepared testimony that she will partner with the Mexican government in trying to “prevent a race to the bottom” for U.S. and Mexican workers.

-USTR earlier on Wednesday requested that the Mexican government review allegations that worker rights were denied in a union vote at a General Motors (GM.N) truck plant in Mexico under the USMCA's labor provisions. read more
+USTR earlier on Wednesday requested that the Mexican government review allegations that worker rights were denied in a union vote at a General Motors truck plant in Mexico under the USMCA’s labor provisions.
+(Reporting by David Lawder)

 Our Standards: The Thomson Reuters Trust Principles.